Rohit Chand

-Rohit Chand Thakuri (रोहित चन्द; born 1 March 1992) is a Nepalese professional footballer who plays as a defensive midfielder for the Nepal national team.
+Rohit Chand Thakuri (रोहित चन्द; born 1 March 1992) is a Nepalese professional footballer who plays as a defensive midfielder for Bashundhara Kings and the Nepal national team.

 During his teenage years, Chand was heavily linked to clubs such as Arsenal, Tottenham, and Lille.
 Chand was awarded The Best Player of The Year in Liga 1 2018 (the highest level of Indonesia football competition) as well as becoming champion with Persija Jakarta.

 Early years

 Rohit Chand Thakuri was born in Dailekh, Nepal.
 He started playing football at the age of eight with his brother Rabin Chand Thakuri, who is also a semi-professional footballer.
 At the age of 13, he was selected for ANFA academy.
 Chand's tour of Iran with the U-16 national team in 2008 was the turning point of his career.
 At the age of 16, Chand was called up to the senior national team even though he had not played any games at the club and U-19 level.
 This allowed Chand to propel his professional football career quickly in Nepal.